Battle of Tunmen: Background

-The battle
+Battle

 The Portuguese refused to comply with eviction orders from Tunmen that arrived from Beijing.
 In response, commander Wang Hong assembled a squadron of fifty ships and imposed a blockade on the Portuguese as well as the Siamese and Patani junks they had requisitioned.
 The battle, which occurred in April or May, began with direct boarding action by the Ming fleet, but the fleet was unable to draw close due to the superior range of the Portuguese guns.
 The enclosed terrain was also to the Portuguese's advantage; the Ming encirclement proved detrimental to the attackers.
-Subsequenlty, Wang Hong sent in a screen of fire ships to trap the Portuguese.
+Subsequently, Wang Hong sent in a screen of fire ships to trap the Portuguese.
 Although the Portuguese managed to evade the fire attack, they were unsuccessful in evading Ming's boarding attempts and the fighting took a heavy toll on Portuguese manpower.
 Eventually, the Portuguese realized it was not possible to sail all five ships with their remaining men.
 They were forced to abandon two ships, as well as the rest of their junks, to make their escape.
 A strong wind arose at this point and scattered the pursuing Ming fleet, which allowed the Portuguese to retreat and make their way to Malacca in October.